 This could save you money and heartache, as well as allowing you to return to your property much sooner than if you had no protection.

-Here, we briefly outline six essential steps to help you understand the process of installing flood resilience measures in your property.
+Here, we briefly outline six essential steps to help you understand the process of preparing for flooding and installing property flood protection.
 By clicking here you can download a booklet that covers these steps in much more detail.

 Make a flood plan

 Flooding can happen very quickly, giving you little time to act.
-Creating a flood plan and sharing it with your family can help minimise damage and protect your loved ones.
+Creating a flood plan for your home, business or community and sharing it with those who need to see it can help minimise damage and protect your loved ones, emloyees and neighbours.
+The plan should include useful contacts, a trigger for action, steps to take and a list of essential items to have to hand when it floods.
 Be sure to keep it somewhere that everyone can find it, and check it regularly to ensure that it is up to date.

 Do the groundwork

 Before undertaking any work on your property, you will need to check your insurer’s policy on flood resilience technologies.
 The Association of British Insurers or the British Insurance Brokers Association may be able to suggest insurers that specialise in flood risk cover.